SmitSheth/Human-Activity-Recognition/README.md

 # Human-Activity-Recognition
 This experiment is classification of human activties using 2D pose time series dataset and an LSTM.
-The idea is to use pose estimations obtained using OpenPose and classify the human actions.
+The idea is to use pose estimations obtained using OpenPose (COCO model-18 keypoints) and classify the human actions.
 The current project can detect action only when single person is persent in the video.

 # Dataset Overview
 The dataset consists of pose estimations, made using the  OpenPose (OpenCV version) on a subset of the Berkeley Multimodal Human Action Database (MHAD) dataset http://tele-immersion.citris-uc.org/berkeley_mhad.